Japan's mountainous terrain and diverse landscapes make it a challenging and rewarding destination for cyclists

 Gathering essential equipment

 Selecting the appropriate equipment is key to an efficient, comfortable trip.
 Ensure you've got some waterproof pants and a spare shirt to change into when you're not cycling.
 Your bike is unlikely to be stolen in Japan, but you should still purchase a good lock as a sensible precaution.
 The summer sun is intense, so always carry water to prevent dehydration, as well as a pair of sunglasses.
 A fully stocked first aid kit, a sturdy pair of shoes and a charger for any portable electronic devices are also essentials.
-Helmets are, surprisingly, not a legal requirement in Japan for anyone over the age of 13, but you should still wear one.
+From April 2023, cyclists in japan are required to make effort to wear a helmet.

 Due to the mountainous nature of the topography, it is advisable to take a bike with a small climbing gear ratio to lessen the physical burden.
 For your safety, it's critical your bike is fitted out with reliable lights and reflectors.
 They will be put to good use when traveling through the many mountain tunnels you'll be passing through, especially in Hokkaido.
 A bell is also mandatory under Japanese law.